 The essential criteria – do you have those skills/attributes?

 The company – who is it and what do they do?
 Can you speak to anyone about the role first before applying, to get some insider knowledge?

 The role’s responsibilities – what are the things you can do versus the things you cannot do?
 What is most important to the business/job?

 Are your essential details correct?
 Contact no./email address, etc.

 If you are applying using your LinkedIn page, make sure it is detailed and up to date with your correct contact details

 Cross-check your resume with the advert – would your application make sense to the reader?
 Have you highlighted what you can offer them in line with what they need?

 I know the above may sound basic, but sometimes we need to go back to basics to bring out our best selves.
 These little tips will hopefully help you land opportunities you would otherwise be put off by jobs with 200+ applicants.

-Good luck in your job search and feel free to reach out to me or any of my colleagues at Argyll Scott and Hydrogen Group for a chat.Posted 10 months ago
+Good luck in your job search and feel free to reach out to me or any of my colleagues at Argyll Scott and Hydrogen Group for a chat.Posted about 1 year ago